viega/hatrack/tests/README.md

 switched out `malloc`s using `LD_PRELOAD`, and on the Mac, the system allocator definitely seems to be a bottleneck, as with `hoard`, performance scales much more linearly.

+You can run custom tests from the command line; `test --help` should get you started.